 The Company sells to numerous customers including various managed care organizations within both the private and public sectors.
-Certain healthcare payors account for more than ten percent or more of the Company's consolidated net sales in fiscal 2016 and 2015, the concentrations of which are presented under NOTE 3 "Billing Concentrations".
+Certain healthcare payors account for more than ten percent or more of the Company's consolidated net sales in fiscal 2017 and 2016, the concentrations of which are presented under NOTE 3, "Billing Concentrations", to the accompanying consolidated financial statements.
 Medicare Part D and the State of Florida Medicaid public assistance program are major customers of the Company.
 However, both government programs function under several different healthcare payors, the concentration of which varies throughout the course of the year.
 The Company does depend on these health care payors and a loss of one or more would have a major impact on the business.